-In December, the Canadian ORSC Community of Practice (COP) came together to explore the epic journey of 2020.
+In December, the ORSC Canada Community of Practice came together to explore the epic journey of 2020.
 Using the lens of Relationship Systems Intelligence (RSI) and the adaptive eco-system cycle developed by Vanessa Reid of The Living Wholeness Institute, we considered what meaning the events of 2020 hold, and how to move forward as a community.

 As relationship systems coaches, what meaning do we draw from 2020 as relationship systems coaches?